lferry007/LargeVis/README.md

 ![plot of mnist](Examples/MNIST/mnist_plot.png)

-Please cite the following paper if you use it to visualize your data.
+Please cite the following paper if you use LargeVis to visualize your data.
 ##Citation
 ```
 @inproceedings{tang2016visualizing,